KalpakTole/KalpakTole.github.io/README.md

-# A Portfolio developed using HTML, CSS and Bootstrap
+# WARNING: Unfinished Work
-This portfolio/resume uses HTML, CSS and Bootstrap in its User Interface.
+A portfolio created using HTML, CSS and Bootstrap